Coding Lab Open to All Students: Wednesday 12:15 -12:55p.m., Room 105

 A New Guest Mentor Program--Let's Make Something Cool Together!

-This Fall TL Coding Lab will be launching our Guest Mentor Program which will bring in a volunteer parent or community partner to lead an applied computer science project!
-This program will provide more dynamic and hands-on opportunities in learning for our students and we will also make so really cool stuff!
+This Fall TL Innovation Lab will continue another year of our Guest Mentor Program which will bring in a volunteer parent or community partner to lead an applied computer science program!
+These programs will provide more dynamic and hands-on opportunities in learning for our students and we will also make so really cool stuff!
 Our students will be so thrilled and appreciative to start the year with upgrades and making cool stuff together!
 Many thanks to the SRCS and community partners like Hermes Econometrics that recently gave a generous gift to support this innovative program!
-We look forward to posting on the new and exciting projects that our Guest Mentors will be leading and look for us at the Maker Faire 2017!
-If you would like more information on how to become a project mentor please contact Maya Bartolf at firstname.lastname@example.org.
+We look forward to posting on the new and exciting projects that our Guest Mentors will be leading and look for us again at the Maker Faire 2018!
+If you would like more information on how to become a project mentor please contact Owen Bartolf, Student Founder and Lead Student Mentor at email@example.com or Bruce Gustin, Lead Teacher Mentor at firstname.lastname@example.org.

 Student Project Proposal Grants

 TLCoding Lab is made possible through parent, student, alumni, community and corporate partnerships!
 Make a difference!
 Help provide access to Computer Science at one of the most diverse high schools in Marin County.
-With your involvement, we can continue to support innovation and computer science to enrich and inspire the academic experience at TL and Beyond.
+With your involvement, we can continue to support innovation and computer science to provide essential 21st century skills for college and career, while helping to bridge the gap in gender and diversity in all things tech!

-Our Coding Lab is looking for parents and partners who have an interest in supporting programming and all things tech at TL.
+Our Coding Lab is looking for volunteers and industry partners who have an interest in supporting programming and all things tech at TL.
 No experience necessary.
 There are roles for all!
 Get Invovled!
 Go Coding!
 Go TL!
 Go Partners!
 Online Volunteer Form>

-TLCoding Lab partners with a variety of individuals, community and corporate organizations who invest in our community, programs and events to support and inspire computer science and pathways to STEM education for all students at TL!
+TL Innovation Lab partners with a variety of individuals, community and corporate organizations who invest in our community, programs and events to support and inspire computer science and pathways to STEM education for all students at TL!
 Join our growing list of partners with your generous donation that will make megabytes of difference at our public high school with one of the most diverse student populations in Marin County.
-Thank you so much for your generosity to TLCoding Lab!
+Thank you so much for your generosity to TL Innovation Lab!

-Contact Maya Bartolf, Chair, Academic Excellenc@TL at email@example.com for more information about supporting computer science at TL!
+Contact Owen Bartolf, Student Founder at owen. bartolf@ gmail.com or Bruce Gustin, Lead Teacher Mentor email@example.com for more information about supporting computer science and digital media at TL!

 Our Partners Bridging the Gap in Access to Computer Science and Tech!